jorroll/solid-forms/README.md

   setValue(value: RawValue): void;

   /**
-   * If provided a `ValidationErrors` object or `null`, replaces the errors.
+   * If provided a `ValidationErrors` object or `null`, replaces `self.errors`.
    * Optionally, provide a source ID and the change will be partitioned
    * assocaited with the source ID.
-The default source is
+The default source ID is
    * "CONTROL_DEFAULT_SOURCE".
    *
    * If you provide a `Map` object containing `ValidationErrors` keyed to source IDs,
-   * that will replace the `errorsStore` associated with this control.
+   * that will replace the `self.errorsStore` associated with this control.
    */
   setErrors(
     value: ValidationErrors | null | ReadonlyMap<ControlId, ValidationErrors>,